Travelling with your therapy equipment is now made easier, thanks to ResMed’s device technology.

 - Ensure that there is no water in the humidifier tub before detaching it from the device and packing it away.

-- Most ResMed devices can automatically adjust for changes in altitude and run on most power supplies with a suitable adapter.
+- Most ResMed devices can automatically adjust for changes in altitude and run on virtually any power supply in the world, with a suitable adapter.

 - Remember, you can use your device on the plane, but not your humidifier, as aircraft turbulence increases the risk of water spillage and damage to the device.

-- ResMed recommends the use of distilled or deionised water to fill your humidifier tub.
+- On arrival at your destination, don’t forget to use distilled or deionized water to fill your humidifier tub.

 The following information should always be within reach: